Reduced-order models of wall shear stress patterns in the left atrial appendage from a data-augmented atrial database: Introduction

+\rebuttal{Current medical procedures to estimate ischemic stroke risk are based on demographic and clinical factors and do not consider patient-specific information about LA hemodynamics or the existence of atrial remodeling.
+This approach can offer direct insight into specific flow characteristics induced by anatomical remodeling, shedding light on the relationship between the different variables that influence stasis patterns due to remodeling, such as LAA morphology, LAA volume, ostium area, etc. Therefore, this approach has the potential to add granularity to clinical thresholds to predict the risk of stroke in patients with AF.}

 The paper is organized as follows.
 Medical imaging, atrial model morphing, hemodynamic indices, CFD simulations, ULAAC projection, and POD are described in Section \ref{sec:methods}.
-The results obtained are presented in Section \ref{sec:results}.
-These results are discussed in Section \ref{sec:discussion}, reflecting the main conclusions achieved.
+The results are presented in Section \ref{sec:results} and discussed in Section \ref{sec:discussion}, reflecting the main conclusions achieved.